Extreme Weather Safety

-Residents and visitors to Red Deer are invited to drop into City facilities if they need to take a break from the extreme heat, or to use a water bottle-filling station.
+Residents and visitors to Red Deer are invited to drop into City facilities if they need to take a break from the extreme heat or warm up due to extreme cold.
+The map also lists water bottle-filling stations available around our city.
 Facility hours of operation are available on our Facilities page.

 View a map of free drinking water fountain locations in Downtown Red Deer (pdf)